 - Gently heat the oil in a double boiler and add beeswax, a one ounce piece, heat until it has dissolved.
 Carefully pour into tins or jars.
 Leave to cool completely before use.

-Please remember: Never use essential oils directly on the skin, use a carrier oil to mix them with.
+Please remember: Never use essential oils directly on the skin.
+Use a carrier oil to mix them with.
 Only use a few drops, they are very powerful.
-Do no use essential oils if you are pregnant.
+Do not use essential oils if you are pregnant.
 For external use only.